TusKANNy/seismic/docs/PythonUsage.md

 from ir_measures import *
 ```

-Then, we can load a jsonl file containing the embeddigns of our documents and build the Seismic index.
+Then, we can load a jsonl file containing the embeddings of our documents and build the Seismic index.

 ```python
 json_input_file = "" # your input file